YanZzz/umbrella/Readme.md

 # This is the 2-day project I made.
-Server side: expressjs, mongodb. client: angular.
+Server side is based on express.js and mongodb.
+Client: angular 9.

 How to start this web site.
 =========================================